LanzDeGuzman/Scene-Distance-Estimation-Using-Monocular-Depth-Estimation/README.md

 In summary, this equation allows us to linearize the observable data to estimate the physical size of an object on the camera sensor and correspondingly use it to accommodate the thin lens diagram.
 These variables that comprise the thin lens diagram are algebraically re-arranged to compute an object's distance to the camera.

 ### Limitations
-Given the formulaic constraint the actualizing method is limited to the following- Accuracy of the camera's information, Scenarios where a, **Target Object**, an Object with known physical height measurement is present within the camera's feed, and that the Target Object is always perpendicular to the camera.
+Given the formulaic constraint, the actualizing method is limited to the following- Accuracy of the camera's information, Scenarios where a, **Target Object**, an Object with known physical height measurement is present within the camera's feed, and that the Target Object is always perpendicular to the camera.

 ### YOLO Object Detection
 <p align="center">